bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

       - b.
 Special purpose – housing cooperative
       - c.
 Special purpose – community service cooperative
       - d.
 Special purpose – certain producer association
+- 3) Review incorporation guide - see Aug 6th email.
+      - do we need Appendix A in the header
+      - change heading to something like this?
+The memorandum of association is to be typed or printed clearly on 8.5" by 11" white paper.
+Once it has been signed and witnessed, save the memorandum as a PDF electronic document.
+      - any other changes?